icopy-site/awesome/docs/awesome/awesome-javascript.md

 * [EJS](https://github.com/mde/ejs) - Effective JavaScript templating.
 * [xtemplate](https://github.com/xtemplate/xtemplate) - eXtensible Template Engine lib for node and the browser
 * [marko](https://github.com/marko-js/marko) - A fast, lightweight, HTML-based templating engine for Node.js and the browser with async, streaming, custom tags and CommonJS modules as compiled output.
-* [swig](http://paularmstrong.github.io/swig/) - A simple, powerful, and extendable Node.js and browser-based JavaScript template engine.
+* [swig](https://github.com/paularmstrong/swig) - (Archived) A simple, powerful, and extendable Node.js and browser-based JavaScript template engine.
 * [EHTML](https://github.com/Guseyn/EHTML) - HTML Framework that allows you not to write JavaScript code.

 ## Articles and Posts

 * [The JavaScript that you should know](https://medium.com/@pedropolisenso/o-javasscript-que-você-deveria-conhecer-b70e94d1d706) - Article about concepts of JavaScript Functional.
 * [How JavaScript works](https://blog.sessionstack.com/tagged/tutorial) - A series of articles about the building blocks of JavaScript.
+* [Multi-threading using web-workers](https://www.loginradius.com/engineering/blog/adding-multi-threading-to-javascript-using-web-workers/) - Web Workers: Adding Multi-threading to JavaScript
+* [this keyword in JavaScript](https://www.loginradius.com/engineering/blog/breaking-down-this-keyword-in-javascript/) - Breaking down the 'this' keyword in JavaScript

 ## Data Visualization
 *Data visualization tools for the web.*